 Applications are available online from the Holy Ghost Catholic Church website.
 Active members of Holy Ghost Church Parish may apply.
 See section 2.1 for the definition of an "active member."
 Tuition assistance is funded through the Sunday offerings and private donations.
 Private School Aid Service determines eligibility.
 A completed application, a copy of a current tax return, and a set fee is required.
 Applications should be picked up in the school office during March for the following school year.
 PSAS notifies the Pastor of families who qualify for assistance.
 The Pastor notifies the Principal.
 The Principal notifies the parent and the bank.
 Tuition assistance reduces the loan amount when granted before May 1st.
-Tuition assistance is applied to the principal amount when granted on or after May 1st reducing the number of monthly payments, but not the amount of the school.
+Tuition assistance is applied to the principal amount when granted on or after May 1st reducing the number of monthly payments, but not the amount of the monthly payment.
+If tuition assistance is granted, the family is asked to perform service hours for the school.
 The number of hours is determined by the amount of financial help.
 Tuition assistance is only given to students entering K-8th grades.